Benkess/isaac_ros2/docs/usage.md

 ## Launch Modes
 This section lists different ways of launching Isaac Sim.
 These commands are designed to be exicuted from the terminal in any directory on the host system.

+For an explanation of the launch modes see [Isaac Sim Modes](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/install_faq.html#isaac-sim-launch-scripts).

 > Note:
 > See **[Run Launch Script](/docs/script_docs/isaac_container.md)** for an automated script of these commands.